Volunteers

 Darius Bottorff, Volunteer

 NAMLA Volunteer Darius Bottorff is a Landscape Designer who graduated with a BSLA from the University of Wisconsin-Madison.
-After graduation, he traveled west to begin his career in Idaho, leaving behind Wisconsin's scenic prairies and wetlands for Idaho's mountains and valleys.
+He is currently working on his MLA from Harvard Graduate School of Design.

 In his leisure, he's a digital and traditional artist using bold colors and mediums such as acrylic, watercolor, poster color, and ballpoint pen.
 When he's not tackling creative projects, he's playing soccer, volleyball, or volunteering with NAMLA.
 Darius strives to help NAMLA spread awareness of underrepresented and underserved populations in Landscape Architecture.